JRCSTU/wltp/README.rst

 Python usage
 ------------
-Here is a quick-start example to create and validate a *model* with the input-data for runing a single experiment:
+Here is a quick-start python :abbr:`REPL (Read–Eval–Print Loop)` examples to create and validate a *model* with the input-data for runing a single experiment:

 .. doctest::
     :options: +ELLIPSIS, +NORMALIZE_WHITESPACE